pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1506 OpenShift Container Platform

+Today I was studying about the OpenShift platform.
+I have been doing the Red Hat certification for one month, really  Red Hat things sometimes are hard.
+But I want to be a Red Hat Certified Cloud Native Developer.
+OpenShift platform is a great piece of software, I don't know why but I love work with Containers and Kubernetes.

 ### Day 1505 Implementing SELinux System

 Today I worked in a little implementation of the SELinux system with Java code.
 I wrote a label, object and a folder classes to represent the label and the objects in the SELinux mechanism.
 Also I created a SELinux component to validate that some user with X label has access to the folder with the X label.
 Project-Based learning is really a great way to learn software engineering concepts.